The SALSA MLPA Probemix P244-AIP-MEN1-CDKN1B is an in vitro diagnostic (IVD)1

 More information on AIP-related FIPA can be found on https://www.ncbi.nlm.nih.gov/books/NBK97965/

 More information on MEN4 can be found on: https://omim.org/entry/610755

 The SALSA MLPA Probemix P244-D1 AIP-MEN1-CDKN1B contains 42 MLPA probes with amplification products between 129 and 463 nucleotides (nt).
 This includes 25 probes for the MEN1-AIP

-region and 12 reference probes that detect autosomal chromosomal targets that have stable copy numbers in the general population and have relatively stable copy numbers in all cancer types.
-Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mlpa.com
+region.
+In addition, 12 reference probes are included that target relatively copy number stable regions in all cancer types.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com